mcmeeking/www.mcmk.in/content/docs/CV/index.md

 </div>
 </div>
 <hr>
-<div class="cv-footer">This document was automatically generated.<br />The latest version of this document can be downloaded as a PDF from <a href="https://www.mcmk.in/docs/cv/james.mcmeeking.pdf">here</a> and as an RTF from <a href="https://www.mcmk.in/docs/cv/james.mcmeeking.rtf">here</a>.</div>
+<div class="cv-footer">This document was automatically generated.
+The latest version of this document can be downloaded as a PDF from <a href="https://www.mcmk.in/docs/cv/james.mcmeeking.pdf">here</a>.</div>